-WARNING: The advice given on this web site is NOT a substitute to having a trained, licensed, bonded, and insured PROFESSIONAL ELECTRICIAN work on your home’s electrical wiring.
-Homes and buildings do burn down and people do get injured or killed as a result of faulty wiring and bad installations.
+WARNING: The information provided and depicted on MrElectrician.TV is NOT a substitute for having a trained, licensed, bonded, and insured PROFESSIONAL ELECTRICIAN work on your home’s electrical wiring.
+Homes and buildings burn down, and people get injured or killed due to faulty electrical wiring and bad wiring installations.

-If you are serious about learning correct wiring methods a good place to start is reading the National Electrical Code (NFPA 70) published by the National Fire Protection Association.
-Abbreviated Electrical Code pocket books are available for those planning to do a limited amount of electrical work.
+If you are serious about learning correct wiring methods, reading the National Electrical Code (NFPA 70) published by the National Fire Protection Association is an excellent place to start.
+Abbreviated Electrical Code pocketbooks are available for those planning to do a limited amount of electrical work.

-There are many books available online and in home improvement and hardware stores.
-I have not read them all and I cannot make any recommendations at this time.
-However one thing that I noticed from the books I have previewed is the people who wrote these books are authors and writers, not full time electricians.
+Many electrical instruction books are available online and in home improvement and hardware stores.
+I have not read them all, and I cannot make any recommendations at this time.
+However, one thing that I noticed from the books I have previewed is the people who wrote them are authors and writers, not full-time electricians.